Supervisors: Professor Diana Spencer, Dr Lloyd Jenkins, and Dr Kate Nichols

 My project operates through a series of case studies: I am focusing on the Subura and the Tiber banks in the Augustan period, and their corresponding early modern locations, Quartiere Alessandrino and Piazza Montanara, in the Fascist period.

-In both time periods, I am interested in the moral and practical justifications given for demolition, the processes of land acquisition and population displacement, and the popular reception of the ensuing construction projects.
-Major thematic issues I am focusing on include the “myth of Rome” as an impetus for construction, the balance between widespread razing of structures and the lighter touch of renovation, and the effect that the resulting building or space can have on the cultural memory of demolished areas.
+In both time periods, I am interested in the blurring of the environmental, moral and practical justifications given for demolition, the processes of land acquisition and population displacement, and the popular reception of the ensuing construction projects.
+Major thematic issues I am focusing on include how "hygiene" was presented as the impetus for projects, the connection between the urban fabric and the perceptions of its inhabitants, and eviction/demolition as a method of physical and social control.
 I am also considering broader social issues inherent in the building programs of authoritarian leaders such as the disdain of those in power for local urban populations, and the privileging of public monuments over private domestic spaces.